Internal Committees and Boards

 - You must be 18 years of age or older, a resident/business owner in the Town of Carleton Place, and be one of the following:

 - Permanent Resident, a person who has been given permanent resident status by immigrating to Canada but is not a Canadian Citizen

-The Environmental Advisory Committee has two (2) student, non-voting positions and are available to persons under the age of 18.
+The Environmental Advisory Committee and Parks and Recreation Committee each have two (2) student, non-voting positions and are available to persons under the age of 18.

 - All applications are forwarded to the Committee of the Whole via the Clerk’s Office.

 - The Committee of the Whole considers all applications and submits recommendations to Town Council.

 - Town Council approves recommendations.

 - Applicants approved by Town Council will be contacted directly by Town staff.

 Applications are to be submitted to: